 - Paint brushes or thin sticks

 Go on a nature walk to collect supplies for your non-computer art piece.
 Look for rocks and thin sticks.
-On a piece of paper or a rock, a paint brush or thin stick and four different paint colours, students will form an image using dots created with the end of the paintbrush dipped into paint.
-Students could create images of flowers or landscapes to replicate the traditional Dot Art, or exercise their creative freedom and create anything they like!
+On a piece of paper or a rock that you collected use four different paint colours to form an image.
+Use the end of the paintbrush or sticks dipped into paint to make dots.
+Students could create images of flowers or landscapes to create art inspired by traditional Dot Art, or exercise their creative freedom and create anything they like!
 Check out some of Christi Belcourt’s art for inspiration.
 Also explore some Metis beadwork which inspired Dot Art.

 Students will create Dot Art digitally using the brush spacing and layers tool in Autodesk Sketchbook.

-- Download and install the free program Autodesk SketchBook.
+- Download and install the free program Autodesk Sketchbook.
+Open Autodesk Sketchbook.

 - Select a new, different colour that we will use to paint with on top of this background colour.

-- With our new colour selected, double-click the Ballpoint Pen brush from the Brush Palette, or click the Brush Properties icon.
 Within the Advanced settings, under Stamp, change the Spacing to 10.0.
-This will allow us to make many dots at once, and will save a lot of time!
+This will allow us to make many dots as we drag our pen, and will save a lot of time!

 Given the highly unique nature of art, based in creative freedom and personal expression, there are infinite ways of creating, so what follows are merely ideas and suggestions.